kion-dgl/DashGL-Library/README.md

 The documentation is a work in progress and will continued to be updated as I implement more of the library.
 The library is divided into several different parts defined by a given prefix.

-*Shader* - Pertains to compiling shaders, compiling programs, fetching errors, and loading images.
+*Shader* - Pertains to compiling shaders, compiling programs, fetching errors, and loading images
 *vec2* - 2D vectors
 *vec3* - 3D vectors
 *vec4* - 4D Vectors
 *quat* - Quarternion's
 *mat4* - 4x4 Matrices

 ### Tutorials